-Through the years, RILA and its Executive Director have been recognized by the National Endowment for the Humanities (NEH), the New England Foundation for the Arts (NEFA), the Rhode Island Council for the Humanities (RICH), and the Oral History Association (OHA) for their efforts to empower artists, uplift Latino arts and cultures, and create future generation of Latinx cultural advocates.
+Through the years, RILA and its Executive Director have been recognized by the National Endowment for the Humanities (NEH), the New England Foundation for the Arts (NEFA), the Rhode Island Council for the Humanities (RICH), and the Oral History Association (OHA) for our efforts to empower artists, uplift Latino arts and cultures, and create future generation of Latinx cultural advocates.

 -

 ¡Hay Santos!
-Wooden Carvings from Puerto Rico | 2014
+Wooden Carvings from Puerto Rico | 2014 - 2015

 -